Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart-org.rst

    -  Do not make project names substrings of another.
 For example, if you use ``ml`` and ``chemlab`` for project names, then later you set up a project match for ``ml``, it triggers on both values, accidentally granting more access than expected.
 Instead, use unique names such as ``ml`` and ``chem-lab``.
 Alternatively, use prefix or suffix values to avoid such unintended substring matches.
    -  Using naming conventions, along with prefix or suffix values can help you easily allow access to several projects.
    -  Quantum experiments (jobs) belong to service instances, and users that have access to an instance can see its jobs.
    -  Service instances can be based on different plans, allowing access to different backends like real devices or simulators.
-See `Choose a system or simulator </how_to/choose-system>`__ for details.
+See `Choose a system or simulator <../how_to/choose-system.html>`__ for details.

 -  Which users need to access which projects?
 -  Should users be able to delete jobs?
 Keeping jobs in service instances gives more traceability for billing costs.
-This information combines well with the audit trail of `Activity Tracker <computing-considerations-org>`__, which tracks which user submitted the job.
+This information combines well with the audit trail of `Activity Tracker <at-events.html>`__, which tracks which user submitted the job.
 -  Will you use access groups that directly reference Qiskit Runtime service instances or organize services into resource groups?

    -  **Access groups** are a convenient and common way of controlling user access for IBM Cloud resources.
 They are a simple but powerful means to consistently assign user access.
 We create an access group for each project and map users to access groups.
 Each access group uses a custom role that allows users to access specific Qiskit Runtime service instances or resource groups.